BearDooks/beardooks.github.io/_posts/2019-01-07-Pihole-Server-Is-Awesome.markdown

 Credit to Nico Maas <a href="https://www.nico-maas.de/?p=1525">Nico's Link</a>

 ## Stats
 To start I have only changed one of the machines in my network to use Pi-hole, because I want to see how it works before I go all in.
-Its not that I have a lot of devices in my house, by with Smart TVs, Phones, Tablets, Etc I don't wantto break anything and have to explain to the family what I did.
+Its not that I have a lot of devices in my house, by with Smart TVs, Phones, Tablets, Etc I don't want to break anything and have to explain to the family what I did.
 My 5 year old daughter will be pissed if she can't watch her shows on her iPad.
 (Don't judge me).
 After running the server for a bit and doing some gaming and web browsing, I found that Pi-hole just works.
-While my wife was using my rig, I had ther admin panel up on my phone, and I could see in real time what it was doing.
+While my wife was using my rig, I had their admin panel up on my phone, and I could see in real time what it was doing.
 <a href="/images/pihole_stats.png"><img src="/images/pihole_stats.png" alt=""></a>

 ## Final Report